-We only have one planet which offers vast riches, but they are not limitless and already seriously generations to be able to prosper, sustainable use of the earth's resources is paramount.
+We only have one planet which offers vast riches, but they are not limitless and already seriously degraded.
+For current and future generations to be able to prosper, sustainable use of the earth's resources is paramount.
 This involves moving beyond just reducing our negative environmental impact, but even more by actively restoring what has been degraded and favouring biodiversity.